mkaminsky11/prompted/README.md

 ```javascript
 terminal.prompt = "$";
 ```
+Except for `_prompted.data`.
+Do **not** edit this manually!
+Use the built-in functions to add, move, and remove files.

 ## Data
 No terminal would be complete without some file structure.
 Fortunately, you can simulate this with an array of objects.
 The way to do this is pretty flexible.